jakubaugustin/KB-BD-course/1_maven_basics/README.md

 ```
 Define value for property 'package' cz.kb.bd:
 ```
-Let`s name our package - for this excercise will will use single package, but let`s name it anyway `cz.kb.bd.base`
+Name our package - for this excercise will will use single package, but let`s name it anyway `cz.kb.bd.base`
 ```
 Confirm properties configuration:
 groupId: cz.kb.bd